PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: PRISMA: Proposed Unified Framework for Solving PDEs

 \subsection{PRISMA Model Architecture}

 There are two key innovations that we introduce in our UNO backbone to arrive at {PRISMA}.
-First, we compute PDE residuals of $\bx$ at every denoising step informed by observations, $\bx_\text{obs} = (\ba_\text{obs},\bu_\text{obs})$.
-Second, we inject the residuals in the attention mechanism of a novel \textbf{Spectral Residual Attention} (\sra) block applied at every UNO layer.
-We describe both these innovations as follows:
+First, we compute PDE residuals of $\bx$ at every denoising step informed by available observations $\bx_\text{obs}$, and the current denoiser state $\bx_\sigma$.
+Second, we inject the residuals in the attention mechanism of a novel \textbf{Spectral Residual Attention} (\sra) block applied at every UNO layer (Figure \ref{fig:sra_block}).
+We describe both these innovations below:

-\paragraph{Computing Observation-Informed PDE Residuals:} Given some observations $\bx_\text{obs}$ and inputs to the denoiser network $\bx = (\ba, \bu)$, we want to compute the physical consistency of $\bx$ at unobserved locations (i.e., locations that are not part of $\bx_\text{obs}$.
+\paragraph{Computing Observation-Informed PDE Residuals:} Given some observations $\bx_\text{obs}$ and inputs to the denoiser network $\bx_\sigma = (\ba_\sigma, \bu_\sigma)$, we want to compute the physical consistency of $\bx$ at unobserved locations (i.e., locations that are not part of $\bx_\text{obs}$.
 To accomplish this, we first copy the information from $\bx_\text{obs}$ to $\bx$ using masks $\bM = (\bM_a, \bM_u)$, obtaining \textit{mixed fields}: $\bx_\text{mix} = (\ba_\text{mix}, \bu_\text{mix})$ as follows: {